zer0Kerbal/NukesTinyPods/docs/ManualInstallation.md

 ### If Downloaded from CurseForge/OverWolf manual download

-To install, place the `NukesTinyGirder` folder inside your Kerbal Space Program's GameData folder:
+To install, place the `NukesTinyPods` folder inside your Kerbal Space Program's GameData folder:

 * **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**
   * Delete `<KSP_ROOT>/GameData/Nuke/NukesTinyPods`